 Where Are Honors Courses Taught?

 Most honors courses are taught in the basement of the Floyd and Peery residence halls.
-Access to these classrooms is obtained through an outside staircase.
+Access to these classrooms is obtained through an outside staircase (or the front door and inside staircase during regular office hours).
 Your ID card must be activated for these doors (the Honors Academy office obtains this activation for you).

 Faculty Information on Honors Contracts